Heidi Thorne is a business author with 25 years experience in marketing and sales including a decade in the hotel and trade show industries.

 When automation and economic pressure collapsed many corporate organizations, talented and experienced employees and managers suddenly found themselves adrift.
 How could they leverage their talent, experience, and skill into a future income?
 Rather than retraining or simply seeking a similar job, some of these out of work pros turned to providing their expertise on the open market as independent consultants.

 In the 1990s, it became a standing joke that if you called yourself a "consultant," it meant you were out of work.
-In the 2000s, the title of consultant was becoming passé and some now started calling themselves "coaches."
+In the 2000s, the title of "consultant" was becoming passé and some now started calling themselves "coaches."
 In many cases, it was the same service as consulting, whether offered to businesses or individuals.

 In the 2010s, consultants started realizing that one-to-one coaching (or consulting) takes a lot of work and time.
 Plus, potential clients, still reeling from the Great Recession, were not able to afford their services.
 So as the decade wore on, "group coaching" became the thing to do.
 In this consulting scenario, training, advice, or counseling is offered to a group of people, either in person or virtually.
-This allowed consultants to offer their services to a wider audience at lower cost to both themselves and the group.
+This allowed consultants to offer their services to a wider audience at a lower cost to both themselves and the group.

 But even group coaching can be a huge drain on a self-employed consultant (oops, coach).
 Enter the "mastermind group" as today's consulting flavor of the day.
 It's even spawned a new verb: Masterminding.